-BUS 524 MANAGEMENT SCIENCE/COMPUTER MODELS Three credit hours forecasting/time series, linear programming, simulation, and probabilistic decision models are studied.
+BUS 524 MANAGEMENT SCIENCE/COMPUTER MODELS Three credit hours

+This course expands the general manager's knowledge of the computer models necessary to deal with the complex relationships making up an integrated system.
+Linear regression, forecasting/time series, linear programming, simulation, and probabilistic decision models are studied.
 The emphasis is on the description of common management problems in terms of these models, the solution of such models, and the analysis of the results for making decisions from a systems perspective.